envyjs/rebooter/README.md

 # Envy Rebooter
+## This project has been abandoned.
+I can't work on it alone.
 Envy Rebooter is a open source reverse engineering project in Python to replicate Restarter v3, a popular Discord bot.
 ## How to self host Envy Rebooter
 **You will need Python 3.8 or later to use Envy Rebooter.
 Download Python [here](https://www.python.org/).**